Joey Meneses Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 8.4 K/9, which ranks 21st in the league.

-- The Cardinals have a 4.45 team ERA that ranks 21st among all league pitching staffs.
+- The Cardinals' 4.43 team ERA ranks 20th across all MLB pitching staffs.

-- The Cardinals surrender the fourth-fewest home runs in baseball (72 total, one per game).
+- The Cardinals surrender the second-fewest home runs in baseball (72 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.